-(Matthew 13:29) But he said, 'No, lest in gathering the weeds you root up the wheat along with them.
+(Matthew 13:29) "But he said, 'No; for while you are gathering up the tares, you may uproot the wheat with them.

 We do not have the power, skill, or responsibility to remove the devil and his followers from the kingdom of heaven.
 However, God has given Christians the responsibility of exercising discipline in the church.
 In this parable, Jesus is not teaching against church discipline.
 Without church discipline a church ceases to be a church.
 A church must practice loving Biblical discipline toward those who profess to be Christians when they persist in known sin, refuse to repent, and refuse to return to following Jesus and the Bible.
 If a church allows some of its members to persist in known sin, they can do great damage.
 Likewise, Jesus said that Christians need to be able to recognize those with the character of a wild dog or a pig, so they can avoid sharing what is holy with them.
 In Matthew 7:6, Jesus taught, "Do not give dogs what is sacred; do not throw your pearls to pigs.
 If you do, they may trample them under their feet, and turn and tear you to pieces."
 Paul wrote about church discipline in 1 Corinthians 5:12, "What business is it of mine to judge those outside the church?
 Are you not to judge those inside?"
 Church discipline is a worthy topic to be studied and discussed, but it is beyond the scope of this commentary on this parable.